 Phoenix Curriculum Intent

 Phoenix is a unique school with a warm, happy and supportive ethos where a love of learning is fostered through a broad and ambitious curriculum with exciting and stimulating opportunities.
 Everyone is valued and everyone’s happiness and well-being is an essential feature of our setting.
-The curriculum is planned and sequenced to ensure children gain knowledge and skills, year on year, in all national curriculum subjects.
+The curriculum is planned and sequenced to ensure children gain knowledge and skills, year on year, in all national curriculum subjects and reflects British Values of democracy, the rule of law, individual liberty and mutual respect for and tolerance of those with different faiths and beliefs.

 Phoenix Values of resilience, responsibility, reflectiveness, collaboration, courage and independence are used;